sgoutam/sgoutam.github.io/_pages/about.md

 ---

-I obtained my Ph.D. in Computer Science from [Stony Brook University](https://www.cs.stonybrook.edu) where I was advised by Prof. [Amir Rahmati](https://amir.rahmati.com).
-I also hold a M.S. (with Thesis) in Computer Science from North Carolina State University (NCSU), advised by Professors [William Enck](https://enck.org/) and [Brad Reaves](https://bradreaves.net/).
+I hold a Ph.D. in Computer Science from [Stony Brook University](https://www.cs.stonybrook.edu), where I was advised by Prof. [Amir Rahmati](https://amir.rahmati.com).
+I also earned a Master of Science (with Thesis) in Computer Science from [North Carolina State University (NCSU)](https://csc.ncsu.edu/), under the guidance of Professors [William Enck](httpss://enck.org/) and [Brad Reaves](https://bradreaves.net/).

-I have studied the security of a wide range of consumer technologies, including smart phones, AR/XR wearables, software-defined networks, Internet of Things (IoT), and cloud infrastructure.
-I commonly apply a range of system design, formal threat modeling, data analysis, and empirical measurements to demonstrate how novel techniques can improve the security of our computing systems without compromising functionality.
+My research explores the security of various consumer technologies, including smartphones, AR/XR wearables, software-defined networks, the Internet of Things (IoT), and cloud infrastructure.
+I apply techniques such as system design, program analysis, formal threat modeling, data analysis, and empirical measurements to analyze systems and develop novel security enhancements without compromising functionality.
+My work draws on methods from operating systems, programming languages, applied cryptography, compilers, and computer networks.

-My Ph.D. thesis, in particular, introduced primitives for access control, authentication, and consumer data protection -- some of which has been incorporated into products across various companies.
-I spent a substantial part of my Ph.D. working closely with Samsung Research America, across a wide range of [Knox Security](https://www.samsung.com/us/business/solutions/samsung-knox/) products.
-I spent some time at [Netflix](https://www.netflix.com) working on the [MSL Protocol](https://github.com/Netflix/msl) and at [HPE Networking](https://www.hpe.com/us/en/networking.html) working on low-latency distributed networking applications.
+My Ph.D. thesis introduced fundamental primitives for access control, authentication, and sensitive data protection in modern consumer devices, some of which have been incorporated into commercial products.
+During my doctoral studies, I collaborated closely with Samsung Research America on a wide range of [Knox Security](https://www.samsung.com/us/business/solutions/samsung-knox/) products.
+My industry experience also includes working at [Netflix](https://www.netflix.com) on the [MSL Protocol](https://github.com/Netflix/msl) and spending several years at [HPE Networking](https://www.hpe.com/us/en/networking.html), where I focused on low-latency distributed networking and shared-memory protocols for a Linux-based OS.

-My work over the years have made an influence in products across HPE, Apple, Meta, Samsung, Google, and Netflix.
-I have an Erdős number [4](https://www.csauthors.net/sanket-goutam/).
+Over the years, my work has influenced products at HPE, Apple, Meta, Samsung, Google, and Netflix.
+I have an Erdős number of [4](https://www.csauthors.net/sanket-goutam/).

+**Research Funding**:
-**Research Funding** : My Ph.D. research was largely supported by the Office of Naval Research (ONR) grant on Robust Energy Infrastructure and Resiliency (N00014-22-1-2001), [Meta Research Award](https://research.facebook.com/research-awards/2022-towards-trustworthy-products-in-ar-vr-and-smart-devices/#award-recipients), and direct funding from Samsung Research America.
+My Ph.D. research was largely supported by the Office of Naval Research (ONR) grant on Robust Energy Infrastructure and Resiliency (N00014-22-1-2001), a [Meta Research Award](https://research.facebook.com/research-awards/2022-towards-trustworthy-products-in-ar-vr-and-smart-devices/#award-recipients), and direct funding from Samsung Research America.

-**Media Coverage**
+**Media Coverage**:
-+ My research on security hardening of AR and IoT systems was covered by the [Future Force Magazine - Vol. 9, 2023](https://www.onr.navy.mil/media/document/future-force-vol-9-no-1-2023).
+*   My research on security hardening for AR and IoT systems was covered in [Future Force Magazine - Vol. 9, 2023](https://www.onr.navy.mil/media/document/future-force-vol-9-no-1-2023).
-+ My contributions towards designing a curriculum for Computer Science Teaching Assistants (TAs), as part of the Inclusive Computing Fellowship, was published in a news article by [SBU News](https://www.cs.stonybrook.edu/about-us/News/leveling-ta-training-builds-strong-foundation-and-diversity-awareness).
+*   I am a recipient of the Inclusive Computing Fellowship from CRA (Computing Research Association).
+I helped design a curriculum for Computer Science Teaching Assistants (TAs), which was featured by [SBU News](https://www.cs.stonybrook.edu/about-us/News/leveling-ta-training-builds-strong-foundation-and-diversity-awareness).